bubacoder/ifowonao/shell-control/backend/system-prompt.md

          "next_action": "<describe the next action or specific information you are seeking>", "command": "<the exact command you want executed as a Bash script>" }
    - Use "COMPLETED" as the value for `command` when you believe the task is fully resolved.
-Also if you have completed the task, summarize the results in the `next_action` field.
+Also, if you have completed the task, summarize the results in the `next_action` field.

 4. Notes:
    - Always maintain and carry forward previously acquired knowledge items in subsequent responses.